AI Business TransformationBusiness Ops

-This article is part of a series on the Five-Level Business Transformation Framework for AI.
-This piece focuses on the CAIO's role across all five levels.
+This article is part of a 27-article series on the AI Business Transformation Methodology.
+This piece focuses on the CAIO’s role across all five levels.

 The Chief AI Officer is one of the newest roles in the C-suite and one of the most misunderstood.
 Most organizations wrote a job description that sounds right but starts from the wrong place: build an AI strategy, evaluate and select AI tools, establish a center of excellence, manage pilots and deployments, report AI progress to the board.

 These are important activities.
-They are also Level 4 activities in the five-level framework.
+They are also Level 4 activities in the AI Business Transformation Methodology.
 The CAIO who starts there skips the strategic work at Level 1 that determines whether the organization is pursuing the right transformation, the imperative-building at Level 2 that ensures the transformation is properly scoped and resourced, and the workflow redesign at Level 3 that determines whether the technology actually produces enterprise value.

 This article is written for two audiences.
 For the CEO: here is what you should expect and demand from your CAIO, what department structure makes their mandate achievable, and what budget that requires.
 For the CAIO: here is what the job actually looks like when the organization is doing AI transformation correctly, and what it takes to build the function that makes it possible.